Registration Renewal While Car is Out of State

 No problem, we can help.
 Go ahead and begin the renewal process through our CA DMV Registration Renewal portal.
 If your DMV registration fee amount has not changed from when you made your payment to the DMV, our system will indicate zero registration fees due; meaning you've already paid the DMV your vehicle's registration renewal fees.

-Similar the process above, upon receipt of our confirmation email, reply back with your REG 5103 attachment, and we'll handle the rest.
+Similar to the process as indicated above, upon receipt of our confirmation email, reply back with your REG 5103 attachment, and we'll handle the rest.
 We highly recommend that if you have not yet paid your registration fees to the DMV directly, that you do not do so, and allow NeedTags to process both your renewal payment and smog check exemption simultaneously.
 This will ensure your exemption filing is processed quicker.
 There will be no difference in service fee charges.

 You may download a REG 5103 below.
 Use Adobe Acrobat to complete the REG 5103 on your computer.
 Print out the REG 5103 and sign it.
 If you have electronic signature software installed, you may sign the document electronically and save it as a new PDF.